Effects of Fluorescent Lighting on Schoolchildren

 A great deal of research has been carried out on the effects of fluorescent lighting on schoolchildren.
 There is also a body of research on the impact of fluorescent light on children's behavior in general.
 Most of this has been directed at establishing whether or not fluorescent lighting in schools causes hyperactivity, and whether it can also affect autistic children.

 Most schools and hospitals use fluorescent lighting, mainly because of the price.
 Fluorescent lighting remains one of the most cost-efficient lighting systems when you consider both installation costs and energy use.
-The debate on the effect of fluorescent light on children, in general, goes on.
+The debate on the effect of fluorescent lighting on children, in general, goes on.
 Some studies claim that it has minimal effect.
 Other studies seem to indicate an increase in behavioral issues when students are exposed to fluorescent light in schools.
 However, there is a growing consensus that the natural flicker of fluorescent lamps does affect autistic children.

 Decorative Light Covers

-We can at least say that the effect of fluorescent light on schoolchildren is a matter of legitimate debate.
+We can at least say that the effect of fluorescent lighting on schoolchildren is a matter of legitimate debate.
 And there are proven effects on autistic children.
 So should fluorescent lighting be used in schools at all?
 Perhaps not.
 Although there is one potential solution to this problem: decorative light covers.

 Decorative light covers are available in many designs.
 You can choose from a selection of cloudy skies, waterfalls, and ocean scenes.
 We also feature designs with images of flowers, the Milky Way, and far off galaxies.
 When you install a decorative lighting cover, the image is backlit by the fluorescent light.
 The effect of the bright, glaring wavelengths of fluorescent light is mitigated, and should, therefore, have less of an effect on our children.